CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 # Final Conclusion

 The project code seems to provide the functionality described in the grant application and milestone acceptance criteria.

+**OP is encouraged to provide more documentation on how to use the SDK, along with sample codes for using critical SDK functions**

-In the reviewer's opinion, this submission should PASS.
+In the reviewer's opinion, this submission should PASS with notes.

 # Recommendation